Active Topology Inference using Network Coding: Our Work in Perspective

 \section{Our Work in Perspective}

-In this section, we revisit the related work, briefly outlined in Section \ref{sec-related}, but now focusing on the most closely related parts.
-We provide an in-depth comparison of the trade-offs involved and we draw connections between different approaches.
-We outline possible extensions that can unify active and passive tomography with network coding and directions for future work.
+First, we discuss possible deployment scenarios in Section \ref{sec-deployment}.
+Then, in Sections \ref{sec-traditional}-\ref{sec-traceback}, we revisit the related work, briefly outlined in Section \ref{sec-related}, but now focusing on the most closely related parts.
+We discuss the trade-offs involved in each approach and we identify connections and differences between our approach and each of the alternative approaches.